AlexDimofte19/robot_swarm/README.md

 # Robot Swarm Perception and Control Project
-* **Aim of the project**: created as part of the course Robotics Practical II at the University of Groningen, taught by Professor Raffaella Carloni.
-* **Authors**: Code developed in equal contribution by Alexandru Dimofte and Jakub Lucki
+<u>**Authors**</u>: Code developed in equal contribution by Alexandru Dimofte and Jakub Lucki

 This readme contains a high-level overview of the project.
 For more detailed information, see one of the reports in the `reports` folder.
 Each report was created and submitted independently by Alexandru Dimofte and, respectively, by Jakub Lucki, with minor collaborations on the figures.

+<u>**Aim of the project**</u>: final project created as part of the course Robotics Practical II at the University of Groningen, taught by Professor Raffaella Carloni.

+<u>**Note on open sourcing this project**</u>: As per our knowledge, the RPII course has changed drastically since the year we took it, hence we feel comfortable open sourcing our project.
+Please contact us otherwise.

+<u>**Note to Students**</u>: Although we open source this project, we encourage students taking a similar course to write their own solutions.
+We promise you it is very rewarding :)

 ## Overview